 These results have several conceptual implications.
-First, the apparent suppression of mass inflation supports the viability of regular black holes with bounded--curvature cores as self--consistent solutions of modified gravity.
+First, the apparent suppression of mass inflation supports the viability of regular black holes with bounded-curvature cores as self-consistent solutions of modified gravity.
 Second, the effective stability of the inner horizon motivates a reassessment of the global causal structure of such spacetimes, including questions of determinism and the extent to which the Cauchy horizon can be regarded as a boundary of predictability.
-Finally, our analysis calls for a more systematic classification of regular black hole geometries based on their near--horizon response to perturbations.
+Finally, our analysis calls for a more systematic classification of regular black hole geometries based on their near-horizon response to perturbations.

 There remain, however, several open questions.
-Our treatment relies on idealized spherical shells and does not account for generic matter fields, back-reaction beyond the junction formalism, or non-spherical perturbations.
+Our treatment relies on idealized spherical shells and does not account for generic matter fields, backreaction beyond the junction formalism, or nonspherical perturbations.
 Extending the analysis to fully dynamical scenarios---for example through numerical relativity in QTG or perturbative evolution on fixed backgrounds---would provide a more decisive assessment of interior stability.
 It would also be of interest to understand whether an analogous suppression of inflation occurs in rotating or charged regular black hole solutions, where additional structure may alter the near-horizon balance of ingoing and outgoing fluxes.

 In summary, the evidence presented here indicates that mass inflation is not an unavoidable feature of regular black holes in quasitopological gravity.
 Instead, it appears to be strongly constrained and likely absent for physically realizable configurations.
-This behaviour distinguishes QTG models from their general relativistic counterparts and highlights the role of a fundamental geometric cutoff in regulating black hole interior dynamics.
+This behavior distinguishes QTG models from their general relativistic counterparts and highlights the role of a fundamental geometric cutoff in regulating black hole interior dynamics.